-The rationale behind the selection lies in the extensive teaching expertise of the faculty members at these schools, who taught previously at educational institutions in Lahore before their appointment here.
+The rationale behind the selection lies in the extensive teaching expertise of the faculty members at these schools, who had previously taught at other educational institutions in Lahore before their appointment here.
 The inquiry encompassed various aspects language instruction, including methods and techniques employed, the variables influencing the selection of these strategies, the utilisation of course books, and the instructor's position within the classroom setting.
 Subsequently, the identical inquiries, along with several supplementary ones, were posed to the children under the tutelage of the aforementioned educators.
-The conclusion was formulated subsequent to comprehensive examination comparison of the responses provided by the participating teachers and academic performance of their respective students.
+The conclusion was formulated subsequent to comprehensive examination comparison of the responses provided by the participating teachers and the academic performance of their respective students.